kothawleprem/chartz/README.md

 [Visit ChartBay](https://chartbay.herokuapp.com/)

-💻 Data visualization made easy – no complicated software to learn

-⚡ Publish, share or download your high-resolution charts on the Go quickly.
+💻 Data visualization made easy – no complicated software to learn ⚡ Publish, share or download your high-resolution charts on the Go quickly.
 🖥️ User Friendly interface with no complications.
 ➡️ For Large Data, upload CSV Files.
 ➡️ Instant delivery to user's inbox.
 ➡️ 12 different types of Charts along with Information about each of them.

+### Proposed Features:
+1. Adding a dashboard for users with past visualizations.
+2. Improving the generated visualizations.